Implicit Bias of Gradient Descent for Mean Squared Error Regression with Two-Layer Wide Neural Networks: Equivalence of Our Characterization and NTK Norm Minimization for Univariate Regression

-In this section we demonstrate that NTK norm minimization \citep{zhang2019type}, which characterizes the implicit bias of training a linearized model by gradient descent, is equivalent to our characterization in Section~\ref{2.4}.
+In this section we demonstrate that NTK norm minimization \citep{zhang2019type}, which characterizes the implicit bias of training a linearized model by gradient descent, is equivalent to our characterization in Section~\ref{2.4} and Section~\ref{sec:implicit_bias_univariate}.
+For simplicity, we only consider univariate regression in this section.
 Following \cite{jacot2018neural}, \cite{zhang2019type} show that gradient descent can be regarded as a kernel gradient descent in function space, whereby the kernel is given by the NTK.
 Then for a linearized model, gradient descent finds the global minimum that is closest to the initial output function in the corresponding reproducing kernel Hilbert space (RKHS).
-Let $\tilde{\Theta}_n$ be the empirical neural tangent kernel of training only the output layer, i.e.\
+Let $\tilde{\Theta}_n$ be the empirical neural tangent kernel of training only the output layer, i.e.,\

 As $n\to\infty$, $\tilde{\Theta}_n\to \tilde{\Theta}$, where